locbones/D2RLaunch-WPF/README.md

 # About D2RLaunch
 This app is designed to be a code-less, open, all-in-one solution for D2R mod management.
-It has many features designed to be used by either mod authors or players to help enhance their overall experience while creating and playing mods.
+It has many features designed to be used by either mod authors or players to help enhance their overall experience while creating and playing mods.<br>
 Mod Authors can customize D2RLaunch to their mod by editing their modinfo.json file.
 Mod Players can download, update and customize mods in a few button clicks.
 Some features require additional author **support** to function correctly, and will be indicated with a **+**